mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 ## Conclusion

 In this article, we discussed some Solidity patterns and their LIGO counterparts.
-We also covered the most important aspects of the Tezos execution model and fees.
+We also covered the most important aspects of the Mavryk execution model and fees.
 Here is a quick reference table comparing Solidity and LIGO patterns:

 | Solidity pattern | LIGO pattern |
 |------------------|--------------|